hoangduytran/blender-manual/manual/modeling/modifiers/generate/multiresolution.rst

    Set the level of subdivisions to show in the viewport.
 Sculpt
    Set the level of subdivisions to use specifically in Sculpt Mode.
+   While in Sculpt mode use :kbd:`Alt-1` to decrease the level or :kbd:`Alt-2` to increase.
 Render
    Set the level of subdivisions to show when rendering.